Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 `hostname` domain which the commons will respond to

+>[!WARNING]
+>HA squid is strongly recommended in all deployments.
+You can specify a single node in the cluster (example below) which is the same net effect as a single instance.
+The Gen3 team has mostly dropped support for the single instance squid proxy.
+If you do decide to use a single instance note that you will probably need to provide your own AMI.

 `single_squid_instance_type` instance type for the single squid proxy. `t3a.small` is a good choice for non-production commons.

 If you are deploying HA squid, you will need to set the following variables: